Early Life and Education of Warren Buffett: A Complete Timeline

 Discover the defining moments in the early life of Warren Buffett.
 From birth to education, explore key events.

-Warren Buffett is a highly successful American investor and philanthropist, serving as the chairman and CEO of Berkshire Hathaway.
-Renowned for his investment acumen, he's considered one of America's most prominent investors.
-As of May 2025, his estimated net worth of $160.2 billion ranks him as the fifth-richest person globally.
+Warren Buffett, a highly successful American investor and philanthropist, is renowned as the chairman and former CEO of Berkshire Hathaway.
+His investment acumen has made him one of the world's most recognized investors.
+As of January 2026, his estimated net worth of $148.9 billion ranks him among the wealthiest individuals globally.

-On August 30, 1930, Warren Edward Buffett was born in Omaha, Nebraska.
-He is now an American investor and philanthropist and serves as the chairman and CEO of Berkshire Hathaway.
+On August 30, 1930, Warren Edward Buffett was born.
+He is an American investor and philanthropist, and the chairman and former CEO of Berkshire Hathaway.

 Others born on this day/year